-For
+For Dev = 1.98%,

-$$D{cv} = 1.98 \%$$
+$$E{CV}$$

-, $E{CV} = 1.25 \%$
+= 1.25%

-In this case, the requirement is met (mpe < 1.25 %) as long as the area is flushed within one day, the experimental standard deviation of the daily CV is less than 0.5 % and the variation from one day to the next of the daily average CV, D{cv} , is less than or equal to 2 %.
+In this case, the requirement is met (MPE < 1.25%) as long as the area is flushed within one day, the experimental standard deviation of the daily CV is less than 0.5 % and the variation from one day to the next one of the daily average CV, Dcv, is less or equal than < 2%.

-In practice, as long as the gas company provides information according to documented provisions that these three initial assumptions have been met, this gas company is entitled to use this procedure on this area during this period of time for this gas.
+In practice, as long as the gas company provides information, according to documented provisions, that these three initial assumptions have been met, this gas company is entitled to use this procedure on this area during this period of time for this gas.

-According to the general convention used in this Recommendation introducing a coverage factor of 2 (equivalent to a 95 % confidence level assuming a normal distribution), an allowance may be made for a slight mismatching for these criteria, for example by accident one day in a month, corresponding to a matching level of 29/30 = 0.966 %.
+According to the general convention used in this document introducing a coverage factor of 2 (equivalent to a 95 % confidence level assuming a normal distribution), an allowance may be made for a slight mismatching for these criteria, for example by accident one day in a month, corresponding to a matching level of 29/30 = 0.966 %.